zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	c \thinspace dc.
 $$

-Both are quite similar; the \\(\exp(\rho \sqrt{1 - c^2})\\) factor makes the first integral relatively complicated.
+Both are fairly similar; the \\(\exp(\rho \sqrt{1 - c^2})\\) factor makes the first integral relatively complicated.
 Of course, we can use Euler's formula to further decompose each complex exponential into a sum of a real cosine and an imaginary sine.

+---

 Each of these integral can be evaluated using the method of series expansion.
 Let us first consider the base case by setting \\(\rho = 0\\) in Eqn.
 23.17.
 Since that reduces the anomalous diffraction approximation to the Rayleigh-Gans-Born approximation, we already know the answer (cf. Eqn.
 22.13):